kadesina/kadesina/README.md

 ## Objective

-My Journey in the IT field has allowed me to gain a passsion for keeping bad actors out.
+My Journey in the IT field has allowed me to gain a passion for keeping bad actors out.
 I am eager to make a transistion into the security operations field where I can use my skills to defend against hackers as a SOC analyst.